thom-ba/sr-assignment/notes.md

 - Used AI to explain certain functions in go I didnt use yet
 - Used AI to find resources to specific questions instead of searching for them for ages :<
 - Used AI to fix certain errors I didnt understand from the compilor error itself
+- Used AI to make a basic design of the frontend, so I can get ideas on how to make what look

 Why I use what tech:
 Frontend: